raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 [Texaco Towers]: https://www.folklore.org/StoryView.py?story=Texaco_Towers.txt

----

-## post scriptum
+### post scriptum

-The Obsborne Effect was not the sole cause of the failure of the Osborne Computer Company, and the Inner Osborne Effect I described above wasn’t the sole cause of failure either.
-But the company would have had a fighting chance to succeed had it not pre-announced that it was going all-in on an all-singing, all-dancing piece of vapourware built outside of its core product development group.
+_The Obsborne Effect was not the sole cause of the failure of the Osborne Computer Company, and the Inner Osborne Effect I described above wasn’t the sole cause of failure either.
+But the company would have had a fighting chance to succeed had it not pre-announced that it was going all-in on an all-singing, all-dancing piece of vapourware built outside of its core product development group._